Barkhausen-Institut/usrp_uhd_wrapper/README.md

 # Purpose

-This repo wraps the [Universal Hardware Driver](https://github.com/EttusResearch/uhd) (UHD) for [Ettus USRP X410](https://www.ni.com/de-de/support/model.ettus-usrp-x410.html).
+This repo wraps the [Universal Hardware Driver](https://github.com/EttusResearch/uhd) (UHD) for [USRP X410](https://www.ni.com/de-de/support/model.ettus-usrp-x410.html).
 Since the authors of UHD point out that the driver is device-independent, this wrapper should support other USRPs out-of-the-box as well.
 It is to be noted that the configuration is different for the USRPs, therefore, some modifications most likely need to be made for other USRPs

 We cover the following use-case: The USRP can be used with the full-mimo setup, i.e. four transmitting and four receiving antennas.
-The user creates the signal on its laptop, sends them to the USRP via network and collects the received samples.
-Post-processing happens on the laptop of the user.
+The user creates the signal on his/her laptop, sends them **as bursts** to the USRP via network and collects the received samples.
+Post-processing happens on the laptop of the user. **We strongly emphasize that this wrapper is not meant for wrapping.
+On top of that, USRPs are mainly meant for transmission use-cases.
+Therefore some adjustments had to be made to the wrapper.**

 This repository contains the **client as well as the server code**.
 The client is to be used by the user for signal processing purposes and sending the commands to the USRP, which serves as a server.
 The server code is to be deployed on the USRP.
 Once built and installed, the USRP does not need to be touched again.

 # Documentation

-Documentation is auto-generated and can be found [here](https://barkhauseninstitut.gitlab.io/corola-infrastructure/usrp-x410/usrp_uhd_api/).
+Documentation can be found [here](https://barkhauseninstitut.gitlab.io/corola-infrastructure/usrp-x410/usrp_uhd_api/).

 Read this in conjunction with our example files located in **examples/**!